-The NSYWE Season Fee – covering one school year – is $300.
+The NSYWE Season Fee is $300, covering late summer/fall and winter.
 NSYWE uses these fees to pay for music and conductors, some concert venues, and rehearsal weekend snacks.
 As well, clinicians are hired during the rehearsal weekends to provide sectional music lessons to members.
 Members also receive an NSYWE t-shirt.

 What’s not included in the season fee?

-While NSYWE provides snacks – fruit, cookies, etc. – during rehearsal weekends, we cannot provide meals.
+While NSYWE provides snacks – fruit, cookies, etc., during rehearsal weekends – we cannot provide meals.
 Students must provide their own breakfast, lunch and dinner.
-As well, each member needs to bring a reusable water container; NSYWE will not supply bottled water for rehearsals and concerts..

 NSYWE tries to find vegan, nut-free and gluten-free snacks for members requiring such options.
 Please advise Hope Gendron of any special dietary needs.

 Each member must bring a reusable water container; NSYWE does not supply bottled water for rehearsals and concerts.
 Students who bring disposable water bottles must remove their bottles at the end of each rehearsal or concert.

 When do I need to pay the season fee?
 May I pay in installments?

 Your fee should be paid during the NSYWE boot camp weekend, which happens in late August or early September.
 If you need more time, arrangements can be made; speak with Hope Gendron.
 Payment can be made by cash, personal cheque, e-transfer or Visa/MasterCard/American Express.

 While the annual fee is lower than many sports activities, it might still be a lot of money for my family.
 Is there a scholarship or bursary available?
 If so, how do I apply?